gphilipp/data-streaming-platform-pipeline/README.md

 confluent api-key --service-account sa-56q6kz create --resource cloud --description "Confluent Cloud API key for terraform_runner service account"
 ```

-You should get something along those lines (note that I've deleted that key long before publishing this exercise):
+You should get something along those lines (note that I've deleted that key long before publishing this exercise).
 ```
 It may take a couple of minutes for the API key to be ready.
 Save the API key and secret.
 The secret is not retrievable later.